 Some of the best sustainability podcasts are the ones that target the average listener and not just those working in the field of sustainability.
 Sourcing Matters gets down into the nitty-gritty of how food is sourced worldwide and why the way we source food matters for the environment.

 The podcast delivers information in a way that is non-judgmental but informational and easy to understand.

-They get into different issues during each episode ranging from fisheries, organic sourcing, food chain sustainability, and even the importance of breaking down what is really in your kitchen.
-They often feature several guests, though they all tend to be CEO rather than grassroots-level sustainability influencers.
+They get into different issues during each episode, ranging from fisheries, organic sourcing, food chain sustainability, and even the importance of breaking down what is in your kitchen.
+They often feature several guests, though they all tend to be CEOs rather than grassroots-level sustainability influencers.

 See Related: Best Impact Investing Jobs | Make a Difference

 When it comes to sustainability podcasts, some of the best information will be produced by the academic community.
 This podcast airs weekly and asks community members and academics to come together to find solutions to various sustainability-related social problems.

 The podcast gathers both professional and common person perspectives, which helps both sides better understand the problems being faced and how to create solutions that are actually effective.